maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 endpoint of the service, but other significant information includes a geographical coverage of the service.

+##### Service Discoverability

+The following aspects need to be satisfied:
+* Only organisations that are registered in a MIR instance (see details on “Vetting procedure for organisations joining MCP instances”; Document ID: MCP Gen 5) are allowed to submit service descriptions (any level, i.e. service specifications, service designs, and service instances) to a MSR. i.e. a submitter needs to authenticate itself using MIR.
+* MSR needs to be open for queries/searches without authentication.
+* Endpoints in Service Instances needs to point to active services that are in production (not test services).
+This is of course only the case if the MSR itself is a production environment.
+* Requirements on service provider authentication and service consumer authentication is entirely up to the service provider.

 ##### MRN of Service Documents for Identification

 At the time of registration of service, a service provider should be exposed to